TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

-After reproducing most of the scale-level data used in the main outcomes paper, the present code deviates from that paper in the cleaning of the demographics data (i.e., cleaning additional values for birth year and education, handling of blank values) and the OASIS data (i.e., recoding session values to be consecutive).
+After reproducing most of the scale-level data used in the main outcomes paper, the present code deviates from that paper in the cleaning of the demographics data (i.e., cleaning additional values for birth year and education; handling of blank values) and the OASIS data (i.e., recoding session values to be consecutive).
 The present code also outputs clean data for more measures (i.e., credibility) than are in the datasets used in that paper, and given that the present cleaning pipeline is